 The UK court system handles serious crimes by young offenders differently.
 Serious cases, such as rape or murder, start in a youth court but then get passed over to a Crown Court.

-Youth courts can deliver a range of sentences including:
+Youth courts can deliver a range of sentences which determines how sentences are worked out, including:

 In some cases you can appeal against the sentence handed out by a youth court.
 The staff working at the youth court can provide you with extra information on how to make a youth court appeal.

 All criminal cases first start at a magistrates' court.
 There is no jury in a magistrates' courts but the cases get heard by either: